-D. Metro Code 3.07.760.B: Recommendations to implement Other Affordable Housing strategies, including: 1) replacement housing resulting from urban renewal; 2) inclusionary housing in urban renewal districts; 3) fee waivers or funding incentives; 4) promotion of affordable housing for incomes 50% to 120% of the regional median household income; and 5) joint coordination or action to meet the affordable housing production goals.
+D. Measures for other affordable housing strategies, including: 1) replacement housing resulting from urban renewal; 2) inclusionary housing in urban renewal districts; 3) fee waivers or funding incentives; 4) promotion of affordable housing for incomes 50% to 120% of the regional median household income; and 5) joint coordination or action to meet the affordable housing production goals.